cfenollosa/os-tutorial/README.md

-os-tutorial
+OS-tutorial:
 ===========

 How to create an OS from scratch!

 I have always wanted to learn how to make an OS from scratch.
-In college I was taught how to implement advanced features (pagination, semaphores, memory management, etc)
+In college I was taught how to implement advanced features (pagination, semaphores, memory management, etc) BUT-
-but:

-- I never got to start from my own boot sector
+1. I never got to start from my own boot sector.
-- College is hard so I don't remember most of it.
+2. College was hard so I don't remember most of it.
-- I'm fed up with people who think that reading an already existing kernel, even if small, is a good idea to learn operating systems.
+3. I'm fed up with people who think that reading an already existing kernel, even if small, is a good idea to learn operating systems.

 Inspired by [this document](http://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf)